jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 ## Testing the Service

-Finally let's test the HTTP microservice by running the following curl command or navigate to `localhost:8080` with a web browser:
+Finally test the HTTP microservice by running the following curl command or navigate to `localhost:8080` with a web browser:

 ```bash
 curl localhost:8080